lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the Rule is intended to compress packets with different prefix values, match-mapping SHOULD be used.
 The different prefixes are listed in the TV, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".
 See {{Fig-fields}}.

-Otherwise, the TV contains the prefix, the MO is set to "equal" and the CDA is set to "value-sent".
+Otherwise, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ### IPv6 source and destination IID